-New Zealand Index of Deprivation (NZDep)4

-The NZDep is an area-based measure of socioeconomic deprivation in Aotearoa New Zealand.
+New Zealand Index of Deprivation (NZDep) The NZDep is an area-based measure of socioeconomic deprivation in Aotearoa New Zealand.
+It measures the level o deprivation in Aotearoa New Zealand.
 It measures the level of deprivation for people in each small area.
 It is based on nine Census variables.